rrwick/Deepbinner/training_instructions.md

 Options to change some parameters:

-* `--signal_size`
-* `--barcode_count`
+* `--signal_size`: how much of the raw signal the network should process at once.
+I've only ever used 1024 (the default), so don't change this value without good reason.
 * `--epochs`: Too few and the network won't get good enough.
 Too many and it's a waste of time.
 * `--batch_size`: Larger values may work better but will use more memory.
 * `--test_fraction`: What fraction of the data will be set aside for use as a validation set.
-If you have no interest in assessing the model, set this to 0.0 to use all of your data for training.
+If you have no interest in assessing the model, set this to 0 to use all of your data for training.

 If you would like to [design your own CNN architecture](https://keras.io/getting-started/functional-api-guide/), you'll need to code it up yourself by modifying the `build_network` function in `network_architecture.py`.